 Who To Invite

-This was a biggie for me because I didn’t want to invite a ton of people but I also wanted to have enough people to have fun.
+This was a biggie for me because I didn’t want to invite a ton of people but I also wanted to have enough people to have fun, given I’m used to just playing bingo app free on my phone.
 Yes, game night can be fun with one other person but let’s face it, most games are best with at least 3 people.

 As I made my list of who to invite I thought about ladies that I loved talking to and hanging out with, those who I wanted to hang out with but knew that time/schedule was tight, and even those who I didn’t know very well but wanted to get to know better.